Combo Offer 35% Off + 10% Extra OFF on WhatsApp

 Exploratory language features are those that are used to explain some unfamiliar or technical term to the general public.
 The author compares these terms to something common to create a ground for the people to understand them.
 The writers use language features such as facts and statistics along with clear and concise writing to portray their texts better.

-Is symbolism a language feature?
+Is symbolism part of language features?

 Absolutely, symbolism is an integral part of language features.
 The green light at the traffic signal means to ‘go’, the ‘$’ sign means money, and the ‘Cross’ is the symbol of the church.
 All of these are examples of language feature symbolism, as all of these symbols are used to describe something else.

-Is imagery a language feature?
+Is imagery part of language features?

 Yes, imagery is a language feature.
 Imagery is the language feature that helps the reader paint an image from the description given in the text.
 Imagery affects all five senses of the reader, not just sight.
 It is most commonly used in novels, poems, and even plays.
 It is the language feature that helps in the storytelling the most.